Preheat oven to 350 degrees. Spray two baking sheets with cooking spray.

 Continue with remaining slices.

 In a separate bowl, stir together tomato sauce and dried oregano.
-Top eggplant rolls with tomato sauce.
+Top eggplant rolls with tomato sauce, mozzarella and parmesan cheeses.

 Bake, uncovered, for 20 minutes.